 The person bringing the claim is referred to as the Claimant.
 In an unfair dismissal claim, the entity responding to the claim is the former employer and is referred to as the Respondent.

 If the Claimant was summarily dismissed (dismissed without notice) they may also have a claim for wrongful dismissal and as such they would make a claim for the notice pay they say they should have been paid.

 According to HMCTS, the process for a straight-forward unfair dismissal claim would follow is:

 - Dispute arises.

-- Try to resolve it informally or directly, if not, Acas early conciliation.
+- Try to resolve it informally or directly with their former employer, if not, using the Acas early conciliation process.